Glossary of Myeloma Terms and Definitions

 Immunofixation electrophoresis (IFE): An immunologic test of the serum or urine used to identify proteins.
 For myeloma patients, it enables the doctor to identify the M-protein type (IgG, IgA, kappa, or lambda).
 The most sensitive routine immunostaining technique, it identifies the exact heavy- and light-chain type of M-protein.

 Immunoglobulin (Ig): A protein produced by plasma cells; an essential part of the body’s immune system.
 Immunoglobulins attach to foreign substances (antigens) and assist in destroying them.
-The classes (also called isotypes) of immunoglobulins are IgG, IgA, IgD, IgE, and IgM.
-The non-medical word for immunoglobulin is “antibody.”
+The classes (isotypes) of immunoglobulins are IgG, IgA, IgD, IgE, and IgM.
+Also see “Antibody.”

 Immunohistochemistry (IHC): Immunohistochemistry refers to the process of detecting antigens in cells of a tissue section by exploiting the principle of antibodies binding specifically to antigens.
 Immunohistochemical staining is widely used in the diagnosis of abnormal cells, such as those found in cancerous tumors.